Fishest/school/_posts/2010-05-06-final-project-result.markdown

 ------------------------------------------------------------

 What follows is a collection of the result sets from running my program.
-The first image in each set is the input gray-scale image, followed by the input boundary cost map, and finally the segmented output of running the cost map through my program and post-processing the resulting path output:
+The first image in each set was the input gray-scale image, followed by the input boundary cost map, and finally the segmented output of running the cost map through my program and post-processing the resulting path output: